hallatore/MeshBlend-docs/Examples.md

 Even perfect kits can have tiny seams between them.
 Using a small blend is a good way to help remove those tiny imperfections.

 [/BeforeAfter/Kitbash_Wall_Off.png|/BeforeAfter/Kitbash_Wall_On.png]

+---

+Or use it to blend larger pieces together.

+[/BeforeAfter/Tree_Off.png|/BeforeAfter/Tree_On.png]

 ## Reduce foliage seams